Personal Qualities And Attributes Of A Magistrate

 Commitment and reliability

-To find out more about becoming a magistrate please go HERE.
+See here to find out more about becoming a magistrate.